 I almost suppressed the chuckle, but Lasson heard it.

 “I dunno,” I said, and drank some more.
 The poison neutralized itself before it had a chance to even touch me.
 So did the booze, for that matter.
 The former was because I was an Immortal Fury, the latter because I had a really great tolerance.
 Hell, I had trained myself on Dionysius’s wine.
 Served by Herakles’s wife.
 In the middle of an Olympian bender.
-I had to resist the urge to lecture him about cheap tequila.
+Cheap tequila didn’t have shit on me.

 He put his arm around my shoulders.
-No wedding ring, but anybody could see the tan line.
-I held back a shudder at the sensation of his sin-stained flesh against mine, and let myself relax, snuggling up to him.
+No wedding ring, but I spotted the tan line.
+I held back a shudder at the sensation of his sin-stained flesh against mine, and let myself relax, leaning against him.

 “Hey,” he said.
 “You feeling all right?”

 “Huh?”
-I blinked, and looked up at him.
+I blinked, and covered for it.
 “Oh, hey, sorry.
 Just kinda felt woozy there for a moment.”

 “Yeah,” I said.
 “Your place.”